 I also know that some weird dude has set up a hate site about me – whatever weird dude.
 I have moved on and I’m living my best life in Greece.
 I trust anyone that sees his malicious post can see it for what it is: online trollin’ at its saddest.

 This hagwon horror story article was one of the early posts I wrote on my blog.
-It contained simply my personal experience at Lykeion Language Forum, however, I have now updated it with more information since many people that are considering teaching English in South Korea reached out to me about the school.
+It contained simply my personal experience at Lykeion Language Forum.

 Hagwon Horror Story: